F1 Students

 Curricular Practical Training (CPT) is an off-campus employment benefit available to students in F-1 status when the experience is considered to be an integral part of the established curriculum and directly related to the student's major.
 "Training" refers to a paid or unpaid internship, practicum, or other work experience that is required for the degree program, or for which course credit is awarded, or for institutionally sponsored cooperative education internships or research projects.
 Students must receive an updated I-20 endorsed by ISP for CPT prior to beginning employment.

-- Step 1: Submit the CPT Recommendation Form to your dean's office at least 3 weeks prior to your job start date.
+- Step 1: Submit the CPT Recommendation Form and offer letter to your dean's office at least 3 weeks prior to your job start date.
+Graduate students will require a petition for personal leave or detached duty in most cases.

-- Step 2: After your dean's office approval, ISP will issue an updated I-20 to authorize CPT.
+- Step 2: After your dean's office approval, ISP will be notified and will issue an updated I-20 to authorize CPT.

 - Step 3: ISP will send you the CPT I-20 via email.